Loud Noise Dangers

-Earplugs are placed into the ear canal so that they totally block the canal.
-They come in different shapes and sizes, or they can be custom-made by taking an impression of the ear.
-Earplugs can reduce noise by 15 to 30 decibels (dB) depending on how they are made and fit.
+- Earplugs go into your ear so that they totally block the canal.
+They come in different shapes and sizes.
+An audiologist can make some just for your ears.
+Earplugs can cut noise down by 15 to 30 decibels.

-Earmuffs fit completely over both ears.
-They must fit tightly so that sound is blocked from entering the ears.
-Like earplugs, muffs can reduce noise 15 to 30 dB depending on how they are made and fit.
+- Earmuffs fit completely over both ears.
+They must fit tightly to block sound from going into your ears.
+Like earplugs, earmuffs can reduce noise by 15 to 30 dB, depending on how they are made and how they fit.

-Do not listen to loud sounds for too long.
-If you don't have hearing protection, move away from the loud sound.
-Give your ears a break from the sound.
+- Do not listen to loud sounds for too long.
+Move away from the loud sound if you don't have hearing protection.
+Give your ears a break.
 Plug your ears with your fingers as emergency vehicles pass on the road.

-Lower the loudness of the sound.
+- Lower the volume.
 Keep personal listening devices set to no more than half volume.
-Don't be afraid to ask others to turn down the sounds from speakers.
-Speak to the movie theater projectionist if the movie sound track is too loud.
+The World Health Organization recommends a total of 40 hours of weekly exposure to volume levels no higher than 80 dB for adults and 75 dB for children on personal listening devices.
+Don't be afraid to ask others to turn down the volume of their devices if you can hear them.
+Ask the movie theater manager to turn down the sound if the movie is too loud.

-Be a good consumer.
+- Be a good consumer.
 Look for noise ratings on appliances, sporting equipment, power tools, and hair dryers.
-Purchase quieter products.
-This is especially important when purchasing toys for children.
+Buy quieter products.
+This is especially important when buying toys for children.

-Be a local advocate.
+- Be a local advocate.
 Some movie theaters, health clubs, dance clubs, bars, and amusement centers are very noisy.
-Speak to managers and those in charge about the loud noise and the potential damages to hearing.
-Ask to have the noise source lowered.
+Speak to managers about the loud noise and how it may hurt hearing.
+Ask that they turn the volume down.